flare-foundation/flare-tx-sdk/README.md

 ```
 The object of type `BeforeTxSignature` contains the properties:
 - `txType` the [code](src/network/txtype.ts) of the transaction type;
-- `unsignedTxHex` the unsigned transaction in the hexadecimal notation.
+- `unsignedTxHex` the unsigned transaction in the hexadecimal encoding.

 The property `unsignedTxHex` can be used for transaction verification (see e.g. [Flare: Transaction verification library](https://github.com/flare-foundation/flare-tx-verifier-lib)).